anikait1/IPL2019Analysis/README.md

 Data Analysis for IPL 2019 tournament

 ## Getting Started
 This project contains basic analysis for IPL 2019 tournament.
-Currently the project only has analysis for Batsmen and Bowlers, however I do plan to keep adding more as I continue playing more witht the data.
+Currently the project only has analysis for Batsmen and Bowlers, however I do plan to keep adding more as I continue playing more with the data.

 ## Project Structure
 The CSV folder has two files.